u451f/wp-blocked/README.md

 # WP-Blocked

 A wordpress plugin to check for blocked URLs.
-Depends on php-lib-blocked-url (included).
+Depends on php-lib-blocked-url (included) and php5-curl.

 # BlockedUrl